symfony/symfony-docs/setup.rst

 In production, you should install a web server like Nginx or Apache and :doc:`configure it to run Symfony </setup/web_server_configuration>`.
-This method can also be used if you're not using the Symfony local web server for development.
+This method can also be used if you are not using the Symfony local web server for development.

 .. _symfony-binary-web-server: